yavuzitconsulting/offline-nsfw-scanner/Readme.md

 ## Installation

+Clone or download the repository.
-Install required Python packages.
+In the root directory of this repository, install required Python packages.
 You can alternatively use the Dockerized version of the tool.

+To install the required packages, run:

 `pip install -r requirements.txt`

 ## Running the Script

 To run the script, navigate to the directory containing the script and execute:

-`python script_name.py`
+`python script.py [YOUR PATH]`

-Replace `script_name.py` with the actual script's filename.
+Replace `[YOUR PATH]` with the actual directory path or drive, for example:

+`python script.py C:/`

+if you just run

+`python script.py`

+It will display all possible arguments and options.

 ## Docker Usage